Why Screen and Film School

 We have created an alumni community which will provide you with access to industry, opportunities to attend a wide range of events and forums and enjoy life long membership of our Linkedin Screen and Film School Alumni Community.
 As well as career support, you will be able to benefit from discounts on our short professional courses, to ensure you remain up-to-date with the latest developments, or should you wish to expand your skills set.

-Our alumni play an active part of film school, in supporting, engaging and recruiting from the next generation of filmmakers, membership of the alumni community brings with it opportunity, as well access to fellow graduate professionals and new emerging talent.
+Our alumni play an active role at Screen and Film School, in supporting, engaging and recruiting from the next generation of creatives, membership of the alumni community brings with it opportunity, as well access to fellow graduate professionals and new emerging talent.
 A continuous cycle of industry professionals, communicating, collaborating and evolving.

 Industry networking events, supported by our 50+ industry companies and professionals